Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- The combined points per game average of the two teams, 46.2, is 2.8 points fewer than Sunday's over/under.

-- The 41.4 combined points per game that these two squads have allowed this season are 7.6 fewer than the 49 total in this contest.
+- The two teams combine to score 46.2 points per game, 0.8 less than the over/under in this contest.

-- The Packers and their opponents score an average of 48.6 points per game, 0.4 fewer than Sunday's total.
+- This contest's over/under is 5.6 points above the 41.4 these two squads combine to surrender per game this season.

+- The average total in Packers games this season is 48.6, 1.6 points above Sunday's total of 47.

-- The 49-point over/under for this game is 1.3 points below the 50.3 points per game average total in Vikings games this season.
+- The 50.3 PPG average total in Vikings games this season is 3.3 points more than this game's over/under.

 Packers stats and trends

-- Green Bay has played 10 games, with nine wins against the spread.

-- So far this season, the Packers have been installed as favorites by a 2-point margin or more seven times and are 6-1 ATS in those games.
+- The Packers have been favored by 1.5 points or more seven times this season and are 6-1 ATS in those contests.

 - Green Bay's games this year have hit the over on just two of 10 set point totals (20%).

-- When Green Bay scores more than 23.4 points, it is 7-0 against the spread and 7-0 overall.
+- When Green Bay records more than 23.4 points, it is 7-0 against the spread and 7-0 overall.

-- When Green Bay amasses more than 369.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Green Bay churns out more than 369.1 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Packers have nine turnovers, three fewer than the Vikings have takeaways (12).
+- The Packers have turned the ball over nine times this season, three fewer than the Vikings have forced (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Vikings.